jacobwood27/JWood/projects/wedding_design/index.md

 My wife  and I were married on September 18, 2021 which turned out to be a beautiful San Diego day.
 We opted to do a majority of the preparation ourselves and this was a great excuse to try my hand in some graphic design.

-Picture of welcome sign at the wedding:
+TODO Picture of welcome sign at the wedding:
 @@im-100
 \fig{/projects/superbowl_squares/sb_squares.jpg}
 @@